 For years, we’ve been using a simple recipe that’s the Best Pork Chop Marinade around.
 It’s a little bit savory and a little bit sweet, and our grilled pork chops are flavorful, moist, and tender every single time!

-The marinade is super easy to make and uses basic ingredients that are always in my pantry.
+This pork marinade is super easy to make and uses basic ingredients that are always in my pantry.
 The secret ingredient in this marinade is soy sauce which works as a brine to tenderize the pork.

 Best Pork Chop Marinade